16 Sep A network that doesn’t break

 Isabel spoke to us about the service-learning methodology as a space for participation and bridging gaps.
 Based on a text by a 13-year-old Slovenian girl, she explained how service-learning is done in a network, in this weaving together, which makes us position ourselves from a place where we all learn from each other and we all need each other.

 Together, we came up with a joint definition of solidarity.
 We also heard some young people speak of solidarity as this desire to go out to meet the other, to build a more fraternal humanity.
-Service-learning, Isabel reminded us, is based on solidarity: ‘a firm and persevering determination to work for the common good, that is to say, the good of each and every one of us, so that we are all truly responsible for each other’ (John Paul II, 1987).
+Isabel reminded us that service-learning is based on solidarity: ‘a firm and persevering determination to work for the common good, that is to say, the good of each and every one of us, so that we are all truly responsible for each other’ (John Paul II, 1987).

 The desire to bring the Pedagogy of the Heart into dialogue with the Global Education Pact leads us to seek concrete paths of fraternity, interdependence, encounter and social transformation.
 We are looking for a solidarity that is more horizontal than vertical, more fraternal than assistance-based.
 Networking between educational communities helps us to put this horizontal solidarity into practice.